 Mill levy changes: The District imposed one mill for operations and maintenance and fifty mills for debt service in 2022.
 The District anticipates imposing one mill for operations and maintenance and seventeen mills for debt service in 2023.
+Mill levies are anticipated to remain the same for the upcoming year.
 New, refinanced or fully discharged debt: Not anticipated for 2023.
 Elections: May 2, 2023.
 Major changes in development activity or valuation: The District will continue undertaking projects for public improvements during 2023 as needed.

-Ability to meet current financial obligations: See 2023 Budget attached as EXHIBIT B
+Ability to meet current financial obligations: See 2023 Budget attached as EXHIBIT B.